Product differentiation strategy in retail

 3. What is an example of product differentiation?

-Apple differentiates its iPhones through sleek design, user-friendly interface, and a secure ecosystem.
+Apple differentiates its iPhone through sleek design, user-friendly interface, and a secure ecosystem.

 4. Is product differentiation the same as branding?